aaronkaplan/yellowsub/README.md

 ![yellowsub icon](docs/Submarine-icon.png)

-Yellowsub is a proof of concept message queue based automation framework.
+Yellowsub is a Threat Intelligence Platform for automation.
+It can automate incidence response and Cyber Threat Intelligence (CTI) tasks.

+It's current status is 'proof of concept'.
 It was developed to automate the tasks of our Cyber Threat Hunting team.

 It strictly follows the **KISS principle** (_Keep it Simple and Stupid_).
 It's an intentionally